DrMikeG/WiiBuzz/ArduinoRC/readme.txt

 Cannot program when connected, but once programmed can connected to RX pin (not supporting serial output any more though)

 Lets write a web server...

+Boom!
+Working!

+I've been working on a few art projects recently, which were too touch-and-go for me to make videos of.

+This is just a short video, because this was just a two evening project - and it's electronically functional, but not finished - because I need to make a case.

+This is based heavily on (in fact using spare parts from) the esp8266 silent alerter I showed in a previous video.
+The one with the brass poppy sculpture as a capacitive switch.

+I have a raspberry pi model 1, setup as a media server - which is rarely used.
+Its secondary function - which has become its primary function is a remote control for the living room lamps.
+I have some 'status' brand 433mhz mains switches, synchronised to turn a number of lamps on or off.
+There is a physical remote control, or you can access a URL on the pi, and it broadcasts the relevant control signal from a 433mhz tx module.

+I've always been reluctant to upgrade the pi media server, because it means messing with the light controls which are used daily.

+We have the same LM-triple-1 7 power supply, an esp8266 and a 433mhz module.
+I'm using the RC-switch arduino library (which can transmit, but cannot decode this brand of socket)

+Hosting a website the send the 'switch on' or 'switch off' radio signal when on is URL accessed.
+This needs a case, but will work as an independent device allowing me to upgrade the media server.

+Today I learned that if you are willing to go without serial output, you can reuse the RX pin as GPIO on an ESP8266 This is good, because pins 0 and 2 (which I had been using) have pull-up restrictions - which I have previously worked around.

+I could have avoided parts on previous projects, if I have known this.